 17) Rage.
 18) Fear.
 19) Assured.
 20) Disbelief.

 In #12, he reminds me of Lucas Till.
-Of particular note are the expressions which range from 15 to 17, as these give an indication as to how Eric may have acted in the scene within Back to the Future that involves Marty McFly struggling to start his car during the climatic clock tower scene.
+Of particular note are the expressions which range from 15 to 17, as these give an indication as to how Eric may have acted in the scene within Back to the Future that involves Marty McFly struggling to start his car during the climactic clock tower scene.
 As many others have noted, Eric has a similar face to Michael J. Fox.
 The director failed.
 Being fired from BTTF has been nothing short of a slight to Eric, especially when you remember that Woody Allen had fired Michael Keaton from The Purple Rose of Cairo (1985).

 21) Whistle.
 22) Panic.
 23) Pained.
 24) Angry.